tkaryadis/squery-spark/README.md

 3. runs on JVM like spark
 4. its dynamic simple and practical
 5. its functional allowing natural data processing
-6. its syntax provides support for nested pipelines(tree pipelines) not just vertical pipelines
+6. its syntax provides support for nested pipelines(tree pipelines) not just vertical pipelines many people don't use clojure because of its tree syntax, but this is a feature for complex data processing

-This allows Clojure to be simpler and also more powerful from all alternatives Java,Scala,Python,SQL.

 ## Design goals